Branch template

 Places, periods, and proof labels

-This is the shape a future map should follow: time period, place, public-safe note, and proof label before any family details are shown.
+This is the shape a future map follows: time period, place, careful note, and proof label before any family details are shown.

 1600s-1700s